Arizona State Parks

 Today, visitors can experience three historic house museums, all with period furnishings, that are listed on the National and State Register of Historic Places.
 The former fort administration building houses the Visitor Center with interpretive exhibits, artifacts from military life, and history of the Indian Wars.

-Fort Verde State Historic Park is the best-preserved example of an Indian Wars period fort in Arizona.
+Fort Verde State Historic Park is the best-preserved example of an American Indian Wars period fort in Arizona.
 The park periodically schedules living history programs that offer visitors a glimpse into a significant era of Arizona’s history.
 In addition to the historic buildings and interpretive exhibits, the park has picnic tables, restrooms, RV and tour bus parking, and is ADA accessible.

 The park is open daily from 9:00 a.m. to 4:30 p.m.; closed Christmas Day.